SPIRITUAL GIFTS SERIES

 The Ministry of the Spirit

 12.1 The Ministry of Death.
-Paul drew a stark contrast between the ministry of death (“ἡ διακονία τοῦ θανάτου“) (2 Corinthians 3:7, page 1807) and the ministry of the Spirit (“ἡ διακονία τοῦ πνεύματος“) (2 Corinthians 3:8, page 1807).
-The ministry of death consisted of letters engraved on stone and came with glory and resulted in the condemnation of men (2 Corinthians 3:9, page 1807).
+Paul drew a stark contrast between the ministry of death (“ἡ διακονία τοῦ θανάτου“) (2 Corinthians 3:7) and the ministry of the Spirit (“ἡ διακονία τοῦ πνεύματος“) (2 Corinthians 3:8).
+The ministry of death consisted of letters engraved on stone and came with glory and resulted in the condemnation of men (2 Corinthians 3:9).
 Even so, the ministry of death came with glory, so that the face of Moses shone with the glory of God.

 12.2 The Ministry of the Spirit.
 The ministry of death came with glory, but the ministry of the Holy Spirit has even greater glory.
-Just as the ministry of death resulted in condemnation, so also the ministry of the Holy Spirit results and abounds in righteousness (2 Corinthians 3:9, page 1807).
-The person wit the Spiritual Gift of Service may have a ministry of proclaiming the work of the Holy Spirit with great boldness, particularly resulting in salvation.
+Just as the ministry of death resulted in condemnation, so also the ministry of the Holy Spirit results and abounds in righteousness (2 Corinthians 3:9).
+The person with the Spiritual Gift of Service may have a ministry of proclaiming the work of the Holy Spirit with great boldness, particularly resulting in salvation.

-12.2.3 The Servants of the New Covenant.
-Directly related to the Ministry of the Spirit, the Servants (“διακόνους”) of the New Covenant perform the ministry of the Spirit (2 Corinthians 3:6, page 1807).
+12.3 The Servants of the New Covenant.
+Directly related to the Ministry of the Spirit, the Servants (“διακόνους”) of the New Covenant perform the ministry of the Spirit (2 Corinthians 3:6).
 God makes the servants of the New Covenant adequate to perform the ministry of glory in sharing the blessings of the New Covenant.
 The person with the Spiritual Gift of Service may have the ministry of sharing the blessings of the New Covenant.

 The Ministry of Slavery

 13.1 Roman Slavery.
 The Roman empire accepted slavery and the New Testament provides instructions for slaves.
 If a slave (“δοῦλος“) can become free, become free.
 But if a man is called to salvation while a slave, he should not worry about it.
-Every slave is the Lord’s freeman; likewise every man not in human slavery is the Christ’s slave (1 Corinthians 7:2024, pages 1789-1780).
+Every slave is the Lord’s freeman; likewise every man not in human slavery is Christ’s slave (1 Corinthians 7:20-24).
 Paul did not tell Christian slaves to revolt and leave their masters.

 13.2 Christian Service.
-At the wedding in Cana attended by Jesus and His mother and disciples, Mary gave orders to the servants (“διακόνοις”) to obey Jesus.
+At the wedding in Cana attended by Jesus, His disciples and His mother Mary, gave orders to the servants (“διακόνοις”) to obey Jesus.
 Jesus then gave orders to the servants.
-Those servants (“διάκονοι”) knew that Jesus had turned water into wine (John 2:1-12, page 1656).
+Those servants (“διάκονοι”) knew that Jesus had turned water into wine (John 2:1-12).
 At times servants understood things others never knew.
 Likewise, in the Book of Philemon, we can read about a runaway slave who serves Paul.
 Paul informed Philemon, the owner of the slave, that Onesimus, the slave, had become useful to Paul during his imprisonment.
-Paul then entreated Philemon to allow Onesimus to continue with Paul so that he might minister (“διακονῇ”) to Paul in his imprisonment (Philemon 1:13, page 1868).
+Paul then entreated Philemon to allow Onesimus to continue with Paul so that he might minister (“διακονῇ”) to Paul in his imprisonment (Philemon 1:13).
 Slaves often were commanded by their masters: “serve” (“διακόνει“) me.
-(Luke 17:8, page 1634).
-Servants were also commanded to serve their masters with fear of God, even if their masters were unreasonable (1 Peter 2:18, page 1896).
+(Luke 17:8).
+Servants were also commanded to serve their masters with fear of God, even if their masters were unreasonable (1 Peter 2:18).
 The person with the Spiritual Gift of Service may have a special ability to serve a master in humility, as they work for the Lord and His blessing.

 The Ministry of Church Planting

 Paul traveled around the Mediterranean world directed by the Holy Spirit.
 Paul often went first to the synagogue at a particular location, and there preached the Gospel of Jesus Christ.
-Some of the people in those local synagogues repudiated the word of God and deemed themselves unworthy of eternal life and rejected the Gospel (Acts 13:46, page 1726).
-But as many as had been appointed to eternal life believed the Gospel (Acts 13:48, page 1727).
-Paul and Apollos became servants (“διάκονοι“) through whom the Corinthians believed in the Gospel of Jesus Christ (1 Corinthians 3:5, page 1784).
-Paul planted, Apollos watered, and God gave the increase (1 Corinthians 3:6, page 1784).
+Some of the people in those local synagogues repudiated the word of God and deemed themselves unworthy of eternal life and rejected the Gospel (Acts 13:46).
+But as many as had been appointed to eternal life believed the Gospel (Acts 13:48).
+Paul and Apollos became servants (“διάκονοι“) through whom the Corinthians believed in the Gospel of Jesus Christ (1 Corinthians 3:5).
+Paul planted, Apollos watered, and God gave the increase (1 Corinthians 3:6).
 Therefore, people with the Spiritual Gift of Service may have a ministry of serving God through church planting.

 The Ministry to a Local Assembly